sage-code/maj/basic.md

 Preposition "ud" can be used for location:

-* ud la loc tu anda-ga? = where you going?
+* ud la loc ti anda-ga? = where you going?
-* ud da loc tu vena-ga? = where you coming from?
+* ud da loc ti vena-ga? = where you coming from?

-* ud la locu ca ti pala-go? = are you plaing?
+* ud la locu ce ti pala-ga? = are you plaing?
-* ud la locu ca ti anda-go? = are we going?
+* ud la locu ce ti anda-ga? = are we going?
-* ud la locu ca ti anda-go? = are you going?
+* ud la locu ce ti anda-ga? = are you going?
-* ud la locu ca ti pala-go? = are we plaing?
+* ud la locu ce ti pala-ga? = are we plaing?

 **expressions**

 * da udu la udu!      = from where to where!
 * da ciu la hiu!      = from there to here!
-* da locu ce ti pice! = from where you like!
+* da locu ce ti pica! = from where you like!